 That’s why you need to be on the lookout for any updates that might affect your current pins and how they rank.

 How to choose the right keywords for Pinterest

 One of the most important things to pay attention to when applying Pinterest’s SEO is focus on optimizing your account with the right keywords.

-These keywords should be in the descriptions of your board, board sections, and pins, as well as the titles of each one of those.
+These keywords should be in your bio and the descriptions of your board and pins, as well as the titles of each one of those.